szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 ## Register 3

-This device contains device's settings and metadata.
+This register contains device's settings and metadata.
 It contains the address, and a so-called handler ID, which can be changed by the host to modify devices behaviour: e.g. in the case of AEKII we change the handler ID to enable the 'Extended Keyboard Protocol' which allows for discerning left and right modifiers.
 The structure of the register 3 is as follows (Apple's *Guide*, p.
 322):

 | Bit   | Description                                     |
 |:------|:------------------------------------------------|